 Join the Granite Family

 Our philosophy at Granite Mountain is to help those in need by whatever means necessary as it pertains to their substance abuse recovery.
 Because of this, we will do whatever it takes to provide patients and their families with the best addiction treatment available.
-If you or a loved one suffer from substance abuse and would like information on where to go from here, you can contact us, or call us at (928) 756-0694.
+If you or a loved one suffer from substance abuse and would like information on where to go from here, contact us today.